heislera763/Reaction-Time-Tester/README.md

 # Background Info:

 This is a program I made while testing out the capabilities of GPT4 (via ChatGPT).
 It took a lot of verbose prompting, manual adjustments, and lots of diagnostics to get it into this state, but I am happy with the results.
-Please note that the program doesn't work correctly without reaction.cfg and there is also minimal bounds checking... in other words, unsafe values might be *unsafe*.
+Please note that the program doesn't work correctly without reaction.cfg in the same folder as the executable.

 From my experimentation on a Windows 11 system it seems pretty robust in its current state, but I am not able to test on other systems easily at this time.
+As far as linux support goes I imagine Wine or a similar software could handle this very easily.